ChristosPol/QFL_Act/README.md

-# Crude trading platform QFL_DCA
+# Trading platform QFL_DCA

 ## Centralised exchange
-Current strategy is running on Kraken.
 Kraken is a United States–based cryptocurrency exchange, founded in 2011.
 It was one of the first bitcoin exchanges to be listed on Bloomberg Terminal and is reportedly valued at US$10.8 billion, as of mid-summer 2022.
 Kraken is hosting a REST API that is organised into publicly accessible endpoints (market data, exchange status, etc.), and private authenticated endpoints (trading, funding, user data) which require requests to be signed.

 ## Software